-1. Quantitative criteria:

-- Maximum retention per risk/event for each line of business must not exceed 3% of Equity, in accordance with VIG security rules and reinsurance policy. - Net retention was established separately for each business line, taking into account loss experience, exposure (in terms of both frequency and severity) as well as expected volatility of the result for each line of business. - Limits of the treaties were set with the aim to be sufficient in order to cover the average big risks typically written in each portfolio on an automatic basis.
+- 1. Quantitative criteria: - Maximum retention per risk/event for each line of business must not exceed 3% of Equity, in accordance with VIG security rules and reinsurance policy. - The level of net retention was established separately for each line of business, taking into account loss experience, exposure (in terms of both frequency and severity) as well as expected volatility of each class. - Limits of the treaties were set with the aim to be sufficient to cover the average big risks typically written in each portfolio on an automatic basis.
 Peak risks exceeding treaty limits were dealt with individually and reinsured on facultative basis.